What is an Athletic Trainer?

 6. To prepare athletic training students to enter the work force in athletic training and/or attend graduate school in an athletic training related field of study.

 Performance standards of the professional athletic training education program are listed below.
 Students should read these standards carefully and are expected to be familiar with them and comply.
 The Southeastern Louisiana University Department of Kinesiology and Health Studies expects that all applicants for admission possess and demonstrate the skills, attributes, and qualities set forth below, with or without reasonable dependence on technology or intermediaries.

-Erin Karch, MS, ATC, LAT, Program Director
+Erin Kennedy, MS, ATC, LAT, Program Director

 Chad Dufrene, MA, ATC, LAT, Clinical Education Coordinator

 Ryan M. Green, PhD, LAT, ATC